paepcke/pymysql_utils/README.md

 `pymysql` library instead of `mysqlclient` by modifying one line in `pymysql_utils_config.py`.
 Just set `FORCE_PYTHON_NATIVE` to `True`.

+Note that library `pymysql` must be available if forcing to Python-only.
+So don't forget to `pip install pymysql` in your environment.

 The only known reason for forcing Python only is a known incompatibility between openssl 1.1.1[a,b,c] and mysqlclient (as of Jul 29, 2017).
 ```